Healthcare in Sweden: Details and patient costs

 Prescription drugs are not free but fees to the user are capped at 2350 SEK per annum.
 Once a patient's prescriptions reach this amount, the government covers any further expenses for the rest of the year.
 The funding system is automated.
 The country's pharmacies are connected over the Internet.
 Each prescription is sent to the pharmacy network, which stores information on a patient's medical history and on the prescriptions fulfilled previously for that patient.
 If the patient's pharmaceutical expenses have exceeded the annual limit, the patient receives the medication free of charge at the point of sale, upon producing identification.

 In a sample of 13 developed countries Sweden was eleventh in its population weighted usage of medication in 14 classes in 2009 and twelfth in 2013.
 The drugs studied were selected on the basis that the conditions treated had high incidence, prevalence and/or mortality, caused significant long-term morbidity and incurred high levels of expenditure and significant developments in prevention or treatment had been made in the last 10 years.
 The study noted considerable difficulties in cross border comparison of medication use.

 A limit on health-care fees per year exists; 150-400 SEK for each visit to a doctor, regardless if they are a private doctor or work at a local health-care center or a hospital.
 When visiting a hospital, the entrance fee covers all specialist visits the doctor deems necessary, like x-ray, rheumatism specialist, heart surgery operations and so on.
 The same fee is levied for ambulance services.
 After 1150 SEK have been paid, health-care for the rest of the year will be provided free of charge.

 Dental care is not included in the general health care system, but is partly subsidized by the government.
-Dental care is free for citizens up to 23 years of age.
+Dental care is free for citizens until the end of the year in which they turn 19.

 Mental health care is an integrated part of the health care system and is subject to the same legislation and user fees as other health care services.
 If an individual has minor mental health issues, they are attended to by a GP in a primary health setting; if the patient has major mental health issues they are referred to specialized psychiatric care in hospitals.